How to Find (the Correct) Planning Application Documents and Submit a Strong Objection - UK Guide

 ✔ ALL Planning application documents - from the applicant only

-✔ Local Development Plan (likely to be multiple documents)
+✔ Local Development Plan (likely to be multiple documents), plus Neighbourhood Plan, and Supporting Guidance documents (if your council has them).

 PRO TIP - If the application was submitted in stages (e.g. resubmissions), organise your files by submission date.
 Create folders named by month and save the relevant documents in each one.